quii/mockingjay-server/README.md

 You will probably employ things like versioning to help but you might also be spending time writing consumer driven contracts (CDCs) to ensure your integration points are working.

-In addition you might be writing integration tests against fakes/stubs to ensure your code can send the correct requests and be able to parse responses.
+In addition you might be writing integration tests against fakes/stubs to check your code can send the correct requests and be able to parse responses.

 ![alt tag](http://i.imgur.com/oC6BjGn.png)

 If you squint hard enough, you can imagine that the requirements for both CDCs and fake servers are the same. *Given a particular request, I expect a particular kind of response*.
-Yet with this set up you are duplicating this information with code in two different files which obviously isn't ideal.
+Yet with this set up you are duplicating this information _with code_ in two different files which obviously isn't ideal.

 What mockingjay enables you to do is to capture these requirements in one configuration file.